Transparency – Clarity – Responsibility

 As the founder of BFL, I, Ashia Ray, an responsible for making the following info available and accessible.

 At some point, I’d love to have fancy separate pages for these with images and such, but for the sake of getting it done, here’s a quick summary:

 What we do: Books For Littles helps parents and educators raise the next generation of kind & brilliant humans.

 How we do: We focus on picture books for children ages 0-7 because BFL books must be vetted by real kids, and mine are in this age range.
-By using picture books to make hard conversations easier, and to introduce complex topics simply, we educate grown-ups, who then go on to have ongoing discussions with their littles.
+By using picture books to make hard conversations easier, and to introduce complex topics simply, we educate grownups, who then go on to have ongoing discussions with their littles and wider community.